pratyaksha10/chat-application/README.md

  # Client side work:

 The client module is the one that utilizer sends requests to the server.
 Utilizer utilizes the client as the means to connect to the server.
-Once he establishes the connection, he can communicate to the connected server.
+Once he establishes the connection, he can communicate to the connected server.The client side script will simply attempt to access the server socket created at the specified IP address and port.
+Once it connects, it will continuously check as to whether the input comes from the server or from the client, and accordingly redirects output.